 The Homeland Security Information Network (HSIN) is the designated DHS solution for sharing Sensitive But Unclassified (SBU) information and intelligence within DHS and all of its partners.
-The HSIN FY18 Annual Report–available for viewing and download here–provides a comprehensive overview about how HSIN supports interagency and private sector partners achieve mission success.
+The HSIN 2019 Annual Report–available for viewing and download here–provides a comprehensive overview about how HSIN supports mission success for interagency and private sector partners throughout the nation.
 Some of the year’s achievements include:

-HSIN’s support of partners is made possible through the dedication of the entire HSIN team and its technology, which earned a 2018 Government Innovation Award from GCN.
-To learn more, we invite you to view the Annual Report.
-To request HSIN support for your mission, contact the HSIN Outreach team.
+HSIN’s support of partners is made possible through the dedication of the entire HSIN team and its technology.
+To learn more, we invite you to view the 2019 HSIN Annual Report.
+To request HSIN support for your mission, contact HSIN@hq.dhs.gov.